Skip to content

 ```javascript

-// New methods for self-events (no permission needed)
+// New self-tracking methods (no permissions needed)

-chrome.management.onSelfDisabled.addListener(() => {
+browser.management.onSelfDisabled.addListener(() => {

 // Handle self disable